33 Things that are unique to Ireland:

 Is an interesting subject here.
-Check for service charge in restaurants – in many areas the tip is already included in the bill so check before double tipping.
+Check for a service charge in restaurants – in many areas the tip is already included in the bill so check before double tipping.
 Ireland is not a tipping culture in many places although in Dublin it is slightly different

 14. Tayto sambo